U.N. Security Council urges easier access for Syria aid

 Some diplomats had warned that Russia would be wary of backing a call for cross-border aid access as Assad's government was concerned this could make it easier for weapons to be smuggled to opposition forces.

-Moscow agreed to the statement because it simply "urges" the government to allow aid deliveries across borders from neighbouring countries rather than "demands," another senior U.N. diplomat said, speaking on condition of anonymity.
+Moscow agreed to the statement because it simply "urges" the government to allow aid deliveries across borders from neighboring countries rather than "demands," another senior U.N. diplomat said, speaking on condition of anonymity.

 (Reporting by Michelle Nichols; Editing by Vicki Allen and David Brunnstrom)